botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 Custom Types section discusses functions that initialize values carrying those _templates.Slice_ (abridged to _cslice_), _templates.SDict_ (abridged to _sdict_) types and their methods.
 Both types handle type _interface{}_ element.
-It's called an empty interface which allows a value to be of any type.
+It's called an empty interface which allows a value to be of any type, so any argument of any type given is handled.
-So any argument of any type given is handled.
-(In "custom commands"-wise mainly primitive data types, but _slices_ as well.)
+That means for custom commands mainly any primitive type, but slices and maps are handled, too.

 {{< callout context="danger" title="Danger: Reference Type-Like Behavior" icon="outline/alert-octagon" >}}